 Where can my mortgage deposit come from?

 We also have a duty to establish your deposit has come from a legitimate source.
-Every lender and solicitor will ask about the deposit source, so it’s important that mortgage brokers understand this from the outset.
+Every lender and solicitor will ask about your deposit source, so it’s crucial that mortgage brokers understand this from the outset.
 Anti-money laundering regulation requires solicitors, lenders and advisors to ensure that mortgage deposits have not come from any illegal activity.

-It’s also important for lenders to understand your entire financial profile.
+It’s also necessary for lenders to assess your entire financial profile.
 Understanding how you’ve accumulated a mortgage deposit helps lenders to do this.
+Mortgage deposits are no different as all lenders vary in what they will and won’t accept.

-Lenders will be satisfied if your mortgage deposit has come from your own personal savings.
-Even the strictest of lenders shouldn’t have any issues.
-On occasion, very strict lenders may probe further into your savings and how they’ve accumulated.
+Occasionally, very strict lenders may probe further into your savings and how they’ve accumulated.
 This can involve requesting additional payslips, accounts or older bank statements.

 The majority of lenders will only accept gifts from documented family members.
 Even if your gift has come from stepfamily, it’s usually accepted.

 Deposit from selling a property

 If the mortgage isn’t secured in the name of the applicant, then this can cause problems.
 This is because the proceeds of the sale will go to the mortgage owner of that specific property.

 Funds from selling assets

-Using overseas income as a deposit is typically assessed on a case by case basis.
+Using overseas income as a deposit is typically assessed on a case-by-case basis.
 Deposits from overseas are complex.
 This is because lenders have a duty to ensure your deposit is legitimate.
 This can be tricky for most lenders, but it all depends on your paper trail.

-Some lenders will flat out decline your application.
+Some lenders will flat-out decline your application.
 Whereas other lenders may offer more flexibility and at least investigate your application.
 Having an advisor on board is paramount, as applying to the wrong lender will waste your time and money.